jangaraj/keycloak-cors-issue-debugging/README.md

    > In requests with credentials, it is treated as the literal header name "*" without special semantics.
 Note that the Authorization header can't be wildcarded and always needs to be listed explicitly.

-3. Full Scope Allowed can't be enabled
+3. Full Scope must be disabled

    Make sure `Full Scope Allowed` is not `ON` in the Keycloak client `Scope Mapping` configuration